Saturday, June 28, 1997

 “Fitter Happier”

 “The bizarre…Fitter Happier freaks you out” AD and has often been cited as “the most-hated song on OK Computer.”
-BZ It “is at first a skippable break…However, ‘Fitter Happier’ isn’t just an interlude.”
-RG It “serves an important role on the album as a clear statement of the record’s primary theme…‘We are all just so unbelievably alienated by technology.’”
+BZ It “is at first a skippable break…However, ‘Fitter Happier’ isn’t just an interlude,” RG “but the pivotal piece on OK Computer.”
+CC It is “a clear statement of the record’s primary theme…‘We are all just so unbelievably alienated by technology.’”
 BZ

 Thom Yorke generated the robot voice which sounds like Stephen Hawking via an Apple Mac voicebox “in a drunken late night at the computer…if the legend is to be believed.”
 BZ Yorke said it “the most upsetting thing [he had] ever written,” RG but “the words…are terrific, showing…Yorke’s knack of picking up phrases from real life and simply placing them in this arty context.”
 DG-64 “The sample loop in the background says ‘This is the Panic Office, section nine-seventeen may have been hit.
 Activate the following procedure.’”
 BZ

-“The lyrics are made of phrases from lists he wrote to himself and lines from self-help books (‘A pig in a cage on antibiotics’ appears in Jonathan Coe’s What a Carve Up!).”
-RG “It sums up society’s crippling anxiety, fractured systematic rules, and what it feels like to be concerned but powerless.”
-CS
+“The lyrics are made of phrases from lists he wrote to himself and lines from self-help books.”
+RG It served as Yorke’s list of 50 wishes “coviering a range of uses from health and practical concerns to morality and spiritual matters.”
+CC “It sums up society’s crippling anxiety, fractured systematic rules, and what it feels like to be concerned but powerless.”
+CQ’17

 “Electioneering”